carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 The Sema Library
 ================

-This library is called by the :ref:`Parser` library during parsing to do semantic analysis of the input.
+This library is called by the :ref:`Parser library <Parser>` during parsing to do semantic analysis of the input.
 For valid programs, Sema builds an AST for parsed constructs.

 .. _CodeGen: